 DWDM multiplexer (MUX) contains a wavelength-converting transponder for each data signal.
 Each wavelength-converting transponder receives an optical data signal from the client-layer, such as Synchronous optical networking [SONET /SDH] or another type of data signal, converts this signal into the electrical domain and re-transmits the signal at a specific wavelength using a 1,550 nm band laser.
 These data signals are then combined together into a multi-wavelength optical signal using an optical multiplexer, for transmission over a single fiber.

-In fact, multiplexers and demultiplexers are identical components and should be deployed in DWDM systems together, except one aspect that they are placed in the opposite direction just shown in above figure.
-This means that DWDM demultiplexer (DEMUX) separates the multi-wavelength optical signal received from the optical multiplexer back into individual data signals and outputs them on separate fibers for client-layer systems (such as SONET/SDH).
+In fact, multiplexers and demultiplexers are identical components and should be deployed in DWDM systems together, except for one aspect that they are placed in the opposite direction just shown in the above figure.
+This means that the DWDM demultiplexer (DEMUX) separates the multi-wavelength optical signal received from the optical multiplexer back into individual data signals and outputs them on separate fibers for client-layer systems (such as SONET/SDH).

 Multiplexers, demultiplexers and optical add and drop multiplexers all are necessary components in DWDM systems while meeting the greater transmission demands in optical networks.
 Fiberstore supplies a series of qualified DWDM MUX, DWDM DEMUX and DWDM OADM modules, such as 40 channel DWDM Mux.
 In addition, other DWDM modules like DWDM SFP Cisco are also available in Fiberstore.
 You can visit Fiberstore for more information about DWDM modules.